Redawt/f4-frost-guide/narrowlo.md

 Or you can add other mods to your setup, just make sure to use this Load Order page to put new mods into the right spot.
 You can check out the next sections of this website for information about which mods are compatible with FROST, or which mods work well with FROST.
 Consider joining the [FROST Community on Discord](https://discord.com/invite/BaKsm7Fn4A)!

+Before you start adding additional mods that are not mentioned in the guide, make sure to read the [compatability section](./compatability.html) of the guide!
+It lists which mods and mod types are problematic, and which are okay to use!
+{: .warning}

 {% include_relative lochecker.md %}